friedelschoen/gitin/README.md

 ## Configuration

 `gitin` uses a simple key-value configuration per directory.

-In the root of you repositories, you can configure the generation.
-Following options are available:
+In the root of your repositories, you can configure the generation with the following options:

 | **Option**          | **Description**                                                                                  | **Default Value**                                                                           |
 | ------------------- | ------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------- |